National Symbols of India & their meanings

 Saka Calendar

 The national calendar of India is known as Shalivahana Shaka Calendar, used with the Gregorian calendar by the Gazette of India.
-All India Radio and calendars issued by the GOI also follow the national calendar of India.
+All India Radio and GOI's calendars also follow India's national calendar.

 5. Oath of Allegiance